- Prescription Drug Abuse Slideshow: Facts and Statistics

 - Becoming uneasy or easily irritated when trying to reduce or stop gambling

-- Gambling for the purpose of escaping problems or to relieve sadness or anxiety
+- Gambling for the purpose of escaping problems or to relieve depression or anxiety

 - Returning to gambling after losing money in an effort to recoup losses

 - Lying to family or other loved ones, mental-health professionals, or others in an effort to hide the extent of the gambling behavior

 - Committing crimes (for example, stealing, fraud, or forgery) or securing illegal loans to finance gambling

 - Risking important relationships, employment, or other opportunities due to gambling

 - Depending on others for money to resolve dire financial situations that are the result of gambling